benwzj/benwzj.github.io/_posts/2024-05-15-nextjs-ecommerce.md

 Cookies can be read anywhere, Not just server actions middleware or route handler.

+## Authentication with Next-Auth

 ## Admin Function

 ## FAQ

+- What code style like when coding in Next.js?
+  - How do folders, files distribute?
+  - How to make Components?
+- How to refresh a server component?

-- Where do it store items information in Cart?
+### Where do it store items information in Cart?
 Cookies store CartID.
 All cart information is store at Shopify CMS.
-- How to interact with Shopify?
+### How to interact with Shopify?
 Use Storefront GraphQL API.
-- What code style like when coding in Next.js?
-  - How do folders, files distribute?
-  - How to make Components?

 ## References
 - Basa on [Next.js Commerce template](https://github.com/vercel/commerce).